 Well, I thought back to when I first picked up a camera— the very second I held one in my hands— I shot with a ferocity and I shot without any knowledge.
 (That’s punk rock, by the way.)
 I didn’t know an f/stop from a shutter speed.
 And did it matter?
 Nah.
 Not then it didn’t.
 I was in love— I just wanted a camera in my hands to aim at something.
 Anything.

 So, for this series of photographs, I decided to go out and create without thinking.
 (That’s so punk.)
 I paid little attention to my exposure, I scoffed at sharp focus, I decided to simply abandon the “rules” and not care.
 I just shot— I felt loose and I felt free and guess what?
 I had a blast!
 Take notice of the blurred smudge on the right side of some of the images— I framed a flyer that was tacked to a telephone pole in the foreground of my viewfinder and took a chance.
-I wasn’t sure how it would look— did it bother me that it might not be “perfect?”
+I wasn’t quite sure how it would look— and did it bother me that it might not be “perfect?”
 Not this time it didn’t.

 “Punk rock should mean freedom: liking and accepting anything you like, playing whatever you want.
 As sloppy as you want.
 As long as it’s good and it has passion.” -Kurt Cobain